-CLOs Aligned PLOs 1 Knowledge and Understanding: 1.1 Define terms and concepts in different branches of linguistics K2 1.3 Describe aspects of general linguistics in detail K2 2 Skills: 2.1 Analyze phonemes, morphemes, and syllables based on set criteria S 1 2.2 Illustrate syntactic structures with the help of tree diagrams S2 3 Values: 3.1 Engage in innovative illustrations through collaborative practical approaches.
+CLOs Aligned PLOs 1 Knowledge and Understanding: 1.1 Identify and name the key concepts, terms ideas, and theories in different areas of linguistics.
+K2 1.2 Recall the place and manner of articulation of English sounds K2 2 Skills: 2.1 Analyze phonemes, morphemes, and syllables structure based on set criteria S1 2.2 Illustrate syntactic structures with the help of tree diagrams S2 3 Values: 3.1 Collaborate with others students to achieve the goals of learning more about linguistics.
+V1 3.2 Demonstrate academic honesty, and scientific temper while learning and presenting about linguistics.
 V2